plone/training/mastering-plone/configuring_customizing.rst

 .. note::

     This only changes the logo used in Classic Plone (the backend) and does not change the logo in Volto.
-    The Logo in Volto is changed in chapter :doc:`volto_overrides`.
+    The Logo in Volto is changed in next chapter :doc:`volto_overrides`.

 Let's change the logo.